PocketfulvAir/EECS3481-Course-Project/README.md

   The creation of the file will always occur since it uses a path that it knows will always exist.

 As for the AES:

+           I (Mykola) made a mistake in  their dicription so:

+AES/CTR: ProcessFile

+AES: encryption, decrytion